BoboTiG/ilovemoney/docs/index.rst

-I hate money
+I love money
 ############

-«I hate money» is a web application made to ease shared budget management.
+«I love money» is a web application made to ease shared budget management.
 It keeps track of who bought what, when, and for whom; and helps to settle the bills.

-I hate money is written in python, using the `flask <https://palletsprojects.com/p/flask/>`_ framework.
+I love money is written in python, using the `flask <https://palletsprojects.com/p/flask/>`_ framework.
 It's developed with ease of use in mind, and is trying to keep things simple.
 Hope you (will) like it!